Matheritasiv/fset/README.md

 # fset

-An implementation for finite set data type in scheme language, based on 5 underlying data structures:
+An implementation of finite set data type in scheme language, based on 5 underlying data structures:

 * red-black tree
 * AVL tree